 Caregivers and support workers may attend RFF for free.
-Please email or phone us if a support worker will be coming with you.
-Service dogs are welcome throughout festival site.
+Please email, call us at 306-757-0308, or visit the box office on site if a support worker will be coming with you.
+Support workers are required to bring their own seating or talk to our Ambassador Team to locate a chair.
+Support workers are welcome to sit in the designated accessible areas.
+Service animals are welcome throughout Victoria Park, our festival site.

 We have priority seating in our Main Stage area for people with mobility aides or who otherwise need extra assistance getting seated.
 Our Ambassadors will open up seating the folks with these needs prior to the rest of the line and there are designated places (just off the sidewalks) that are set aside for folks who need it.
 See our seating map or talk to one of our Ambassadors (at the Info Booth) for more information.

 Sunlit Stage 1: There are many options for seating at this stage, which is located in the South-West corner of the park, across from Knox Met United Church.
 If you find that the options are not appropriate for your needs, please feel free to speak to one of our Ambassadors.

 Sunlit Stage 2: This stage tends to be very busy and we have received feedback that finding seating with a wheelchair has been difficult or impossible.
 In 2019, there will be an area directly in front of the sound booth that will be set aside specifically for mobility needs.
 This area will connect to the cement pathway and have flooring.